We’re grateful for you.

 Q: Can I send medication to Camp?

-A: Prescription medication is allowed in Camp and MUST NOT be packed in the campers suitcase.
+A: Prescription medication is allowed at Camp but MUST NOT be packed in the campers suitcase.
 ALL medication must be given to the camp staff upon check in, including over-the-counter medications.
 Our Health Staff are prepared to distribute the medication according to the doctors orders.
-Prescription meds must be in the original container with the campers name on the label.
-NOTHING will be accepted if not in the original container.
+Prescription medications must be in the original container with the campers name on the label.
+No medication will be accepted if not in the original container.

 Q: Does my camper have to have a physical before camp?